KFLS (AM)

 KFLS (1450 AM) is a radio station broadcasting a News Talk Information format.
 Licensed to Klamath Falls, Oregon, United States, the station is currently owned and operated by Wynne Enterprises, LLC, and features programming from CNN Radio.
-The program and sports director is Randy Adams and news director Paul Hanson.
+The program and sports director is Randy Adams.

 News talk programming

-KFLS currently features news talk programs from such personalities as Laura Ingraham, Lars Larson, Michael Savage, Rusty Humphries, Phil Hendrie.
+KFLS currently features news talk programs from such personalities as Lars Larson, Tom Sullivan, Ben Shapiro.

 Sports programming

 They were a partial affiliate of ESPN Radio until rival station KLAD acquired full-time affiliation in February 2014.
-Starting that same year, the station became the high school sports station of the Henley High School Hornets, with Bill Crawford currently on play-by-play.
-(Sister station KRJW-AM covers the Mazama High School Vikings.)
+Became the sports station of the University of Oregon Ducks and Portland Trail Blazers.